anshada/arippa/README.md

-# Outerbase Studio
+# Arippa

-**Outerbase Studio** is a lightweight, browser-based GUI for managing SQL databases, designed for simplicity and versatility.
-Initially built for LibSQL and SQLite, it now supports a broad range of databases, including:
+**Arippa** is an AI-powered, browser-based platform for managing SQL databases, designed for simplicity and collaboration.
+Built with modern teams in mind, it combines powerful database management capabilities with intuitive AI features.

 **Supported Databases:**

-- **SQLite-based Database**
+- **SQLite-based Databases**
   - Turso/LibSQL
   - SQLite (local files)
   - Cloudflare D1